Table of contents

 - Manufacturer shall refer to an individual or organisation responsible for the design, manufacture, testing, inspection and installation of equipment or sets of assemblies.
 A manufacturer may subcontract one or more of the said tasks under its responsibility.

-- Safety valve discharge coefficient
+- Valve discharge coefficient

 - Hold point